 If the officer states that he has a search warrant, you should ask to see it since the officer may search only the areas specified in the warrant.

 Am I free to leave?
 If you are being placed under arrest, you have the right to know why.
 It is not wise to argue or threaten the police.
 If you are not under arrest, you may ask if you are free to leave.
 Do not run from the police.
 Do not resist arrest, even if you are innocent.

 Get Help With Your Orange County DUI Case

 An arrest for DUI does not have to result in a conviction.
-Orange County DUI lawyers at Coffey and Coffey have helped many clients fight drunk driving charges.
-For a free consultation, please contact dedicated Orange County DUI attorneys at the law firm of Coffey and Coffey at (800) 706-7888 today.
+Orange County DUI lawyers at the Law Office of Mike Coffey Attorney at Lawand the Law Office of Mike Coffey Attorney at Lawhave helped many clients fight drunk driving charges.
+For a free consultation, please contact dedicated Orange County DUI attorneys at the law firm of the Law Office of Mike Coffey Attorney at Lawand the Law Office of Mike Coffey Attorney at Lawat (800) 706-7888 today.